SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Have you ever wondered about some of the most common myths about San Francisco?
 SF is an exciting place with a rich history and visitors from around the world.
 As often happens with wonderful and mysterious cities like San Francisco, many stories evolve over the years.

-Some of these myths are true.
+Some of these San Francisco legends are true.
 Some of them are false.
 And some of them are a combination of both.
-I'll do my best to debunk the 10 most common myths about SF.
+I'll do my best to debunk the 10 most famous myths about SF.

 If you have heard ones I didn't mention, and want to know more, feel free to ask them in the comment section below and I'll be sure to answer them!